Food and Drug Administration, HHS.

 However, the extent to which demographic subset data were analyzed varied across medical product types (drugs, biologics, and devices).
 Applications for drugs and biologics uniformly addressed subset analyses by sex, race, and age—that is, the applications mentioned demographic subsets in some way.
 The report noted that FDA's new drug application regulations (21 CFR part 314; specifically § 314.50) call for demographic analysis in all applications in the integrated summaries of safety and effectiveness.
 Guidance and standard operating procedures for drugs and biologics also emphasize the importance of such analyses.
 There are no regulations requiring demographic analysis for device applications.
 Nonetheless, the majority of the device applications contained a subset analysis for age and sex, with a lower percentage of applications containing a subset analysis for race and ethnicity.
 Inclusion did not necessarily mean that the data on patient subgroups was sufficient for meaningful analysis or to detect relevant subgroup effects.

-The report stated that all biologics, drugs, and the majority of the medical device applications reviewed provided the composition of clinical study participants by age, race, and sex.
+The report stated that all biologics, drugs, and the majority of the medical Start Printed Page 12135device applications reviewed provided the composition of clinical study participants by age, race, and sex.
 Participants' sex was the most consistently reported in the medical product applications.
 For approved drugs and biologics, the extent to which patients were represented in clinical trials by age and sex tended to reflect the disease indication studied.
 For devices, patient participation by age and sex varied by product area.
 Whites represented a high percentage of clinical trial study participants for biologic, drug, and medical device applications, and in many cases, other racial subgroups were underrepresented.

 FDA's internal policies, procedures, and regulations encourage demographic subgroup information be included in marketing applications.
 Moreover, following medical product approval, FDA communicates available information to the public both on the demographic profile of the study participants and on the demographic data subset analyses using a variety of mechanisms: Initially with product labeling and publicly posted clinical reviews, and later, once a product is on the market, with consumer updates, safety alerts, labeling changes, and other mechanisms, as needed.